sanmmie/CODSOFT/README.md

 - [Portfolio](#portfolio)
 - [Basic Calculator](#calculator)

 ## about
-In this repository, I have a collection of web development projects that I have completed during my CodSoft internship.
-These projects demonstrate my skills and experience in front-end and back-end development.
+In this repository, I have a collection of my web development tasks at CodSoft.
+I completed three tasks during my CodSoft internship.
+These projects demonstrate my skills and experience in front-end software development.

 ## portfolio
 2. *LEVEL 1: TASK 2*

-Creating a personal portfolio using CSS and HTML is a popular beginner web developmentproject.
-Header Section: Add your name or a logo at the top.
+I created a personal portfolio using CSS and HTML.
+I have the following sections Header Section: I added my name at the top.
-Optionally, include a brief introduction or tagline.
+I also, included a brief introduction.

-About Section: Insert an image of yourself.
+About Section: I inserted an image of myself.
-Write a short bio highlighting your skills and experience.
+I wrote a short bio highlighting my skills and experience.

-Skills Section: List your key skills or areas of expertise.
+Skills Section: I listed my key skills and areas of expertise.

-Projects Section: Showcase samples of your work or projects.
-Include project titles, descriptions, and images.
+Projects Section: I showcased the sample of my CodSoft internship tasks.
+I have included titles, descriptions, and images.

-Resume Section:Provide a link to download your resume in PDF format.
+Resume Section: I provided a link to download my resume in PDF format.

-Contact Section: Include your contact information, such as email address and phonenumber.
+Contact Section: I have ncluded my contact information, such as email address and phone number.

-Footer: Add a copyright notice and any additional links or information.
+Footer: I added a copyright notice.

 ## calculator
 3. *LEVEL 1*: Project 3

-To create a basic calculator using CSS, HTML, and JavaScript, you'll need to implement aninteractive interface with buttons for addition, subtraction, multiplication, and divisionoperations.
-The calculator should have a display screen to show user input and results.
-UtilizeCSS grid system for button alignments.
-Use event listeners, if-else statements, operators, andloops to handle user input and perform calculations.
-This project requires some skill but can bedone with basic knowledge of these technologies.
+I created a basic calculator using CSS, HTML, and JavaScript, I implemented an interactive interface with buttons for addition, subtraction, multiplication, and division operations.
+The calculator has a display screen to show user input and results.
+I utilized CSS grid system for button alignments.

 &copy Oluwasanmi Adebowale | CodSoft Intern 2023.